Software Verification: 2010-2011

 A basic understanding of sets and relations, logic and program semantics will be assumed.
 This course is self-contained and any required background knowledge is taught in the lecture or will be covered in the handouts.

-- Models and Semantics (transition systems, CFGs, program semantics)
+Models and Operational Semantics (transition systems, CFGs, operational program semantics, soundness/completeness, undecidability)

 - Abstract Interpretation (abstract domains, abstract fixed points, may and must analyses)

 Predicate Abstraction (automated abstraction, lazy abstraction, refinement)